alexfrancow/alexfrancow.github.io/_posts/2023-08-02-OSEP-Review.md

 In summary, my experience with the certification has been very good, I learnt the concepts of AV evasion and AD exploitation and put them into practice in a very real environment; all the tactics and techniques used could be used in a Red Team scenario.

 ## Labs
-There is a lab almost by topic in the book, each of which is designed to serve as practice for each section of the book.
-There are 6 challenges that put the knowledge from the book into practice, I would recommend doing all of them before the final exam.
+There is ~one lab per chapter, and the labs are a good way to practise the theory in the book.
+The labs also contain six different challenges to put you in an exam perspective, I would recommend doing all of them before the final exam.
 If you can do them on your own, without any help, you will probably have a chance of passing the exam.
 The exam is a challenge that cannot be passed by following a guide, so don't be overconfident.

-> The exam is much more difficult than the [OSCP](https://www.offsec.com/courses/pen-200/), making the OSCP a more than necessary requirement.
+> The exam is much more difficult than the [OSCP](https://www.offsec.com/courses/pen-200/), making the OSCP a more than necessary requirement in my opinion.

 ## Exam (~56h)
 I started the exam on the 21st of July at 10:00am, I was there an hour before to make sure that the Kali VM was working properly and to test the two internet connections.

 > In my case, my main Internet line goes down during the day, so it was essential to have a mobile phone that offered a constant access point.

-During the morning I was able to get 3 flags (`12:39`, `13:03`, `13:55`), one of them I didn't expect to get so fast and it motivated me a lot.
+During the first morning I was able to get 3 flags (`12:39`, `13:03`, `13:55`), one of them I didn't expect to get so fast and it motivated me a lot.
 I stopped for lunch at 16:00 and ate in front of the computer.
 At `18:24` I already had 4 flags.
-I was stuck on one for a long time until ~20:00, I took a shower and went for a walk with my girlfriend, this time of disconnection helped me a lot because when I arrived at ~21:00 I saw everything with a new vision and a new front opened up for me.
-I stopped for dinner and at ~21:30 I went back to face the flag I had been stuck on for so long.
-At `3:23` I got the flag and at `3:45` I had got another one, I documented everything and went to bed at ~5:00, having already got 6 flags.
+I was stuck on one for a long time until ~20:00, so I took a shower and went for a walk with my girlfriend, this time of disconnection helped me a lot because when I arrived at ~21:00 I saw everything with a new vision.
+I stopped for dinner and at ~21:30 and I went back to face the flag I had been stuck on for so long at ~22:15.
+At `3:23` I got the flag and at `3:45` I had got another one, I documented everything and went to bed at ~5:00, with 6 flags already.
 There were only 4 more to go.

-> I wanted to go to bed knowing that I already had half of the exam.

 The second day I started at ~8:00, I hadn't slept much (~3h).
-During the morning I got 3 more flags, 9 in total (`10:50`, `10:58`, `11:42`), only 1 more to go.
+During the second morning I got 3 more flags, 9 in total (`10:50`, `10:58`, `11:42`), only 1 more to go.
 I was hoping to get it before lunch, but no way.
-Finally I didn't eat that day and got the 10th flag at `19:18` in the afternoon, at `19:52` I had the 11th flag in ~33h.
+Finally I didn't eat that day and got the 10th flag at `19:18` in the afternoon, at `19:52` I had the 11th flag after ~33h.
 After that, I had a good rest on the couch and a quiet dinner before checking that I had everything I needed for the next day's report.

-On the third day, the last day, I got up at around 10am and started writing the report, as I already had screenshots and the procedure for each machine written down, I just had to make it pretty and as detailed as possible.
+On the third day, the last day, I got up around 10am and started writing the report, as I had already written down the screenshots and the procedure for each machine, I just needed to make it nice and detailed.

 ```python
 | Time   | Event                                                  | Flags |